Melrose Sweet Pepper Seeds - (Capsicum annuum)

 - Heirloom, Non-Hybrid, Non-GMO seeds

-Melrose Sweet Pepper - A Melrose Park Legend
+Melrose Sweet Pepper - Legendary Sweet Italian Pepper

-A treasured sweet Italian frying pepper, 3 - 4" long, turns from dark green to rich, crimson red.
-Joseph and Lucia Napolitano brought a handful of their beloved sweet pepper seeds to Melrose Park, IL in 1903 from their little community of Nocera Inferiore, just southeast of Naples, Italy.
-They’ve become the most anticipated and beloved sweet peppers each season for Italian-Americans in Melrose Park and their descendants.
+Joseph and Lucia Napolitano brought a handful of their beloved sweet pepper seeds to Melrose Park, IL in 1903 from their little community of Nocera Inferiore, just southeast of Naples, Italy at the foot of Mount Vesuvius, starting an interesting and delicious history in the Chicago area.

 - The Story of the Melrose Pepper